Science Kits: K-5 Grade

 North Carolina State Standards

-• 1.L.1.2 Give examples of how the needs of different plants and animals can be met by their environments in North Carolina or different places throughout the world.
+• LS.1.1.2 Analyze and interpret data to compare how the needs of plants and animals can be met in different environments.
 (WITH MODIFICATION)

 The Pebbles, Sand, and Silt module consists of four sequential investigations, each designed to introduce concepts in earth science.
 The investigations provide experiences that heighten students’ awareness of rocks as earth materials and natural resources.
 They will come to know rocks by many names and in a variety of sizes.
 Pebbles and sand are the same material—just different in size.
 Students are expected to: